 Once this analysis is completed you have a reasonable idea of the feasibility of reaching a solution and how many resources - time, materials, manpower - it is going to require.

 I started the analysis by looking at the time constraint of 2 hours, the speed limitation of 2 meters/sec, and the area of 80,000 square meters.
-Even before doing an analysis my reaction was "That is an awful big area to search!".
+Even before doing an analysis, my reaction was "That is an awfully big area to search!".
 Little did I know...